mathieutu/serve-my-app/README.md

 ## Contributing

-Issues and PRs are obviously welcomed and encouraged, as well as new features and documentation.
+Issues and PRs are obviously welcomed and encouraged, for new features as well as documentation.